-There is one question that the Pub Chef hears ten times more than any other, “how do I cook the perfect steak?”
-In fact, if Pub Chef hears this question again, he will sand off his ears with a truffle grater.
+There is one question that we hear ten times more than any other, “how do I cook the perfect steak?”

 Let’s get something perfectly clear…THERE IS NO PERFECT STEAK!

 I’ll give you an example.
-When the Pub Chef was younger, he used to go to get a steak with his grandfather, sometimes on a Sunday.
-In those days the Pub Chef liked a well-done steak, like lots of younger people do, whereas grandfather preferred his steak to be extremely rare.
-Pub Chef’s grandfather could often be heard advising the chef to “rip its horns off, wipe its bum and show it to the flame’ indicating that what he actually wanted was a ‘blue’ steak, the least cooked of them all.
+When I was younger, I used to go to get a steak with my grandfather, sometimes on a Sunday.
+In those days I liked a well-done steak, like lots of younger people do, whereas grandfather preferred his steak to be extremely rare.
+My grandfather could often be heard advising the chef to “rip its horns off, wipe its bum and show it to the flame’ indicating that what he actually wanted was a ‘blue’ steak, the least cooked of them all.
 The cut matters as well.
 If you are a fan of well-done steaks there’s no way that you would want rump steak.
 If you have rump, well-done, then I suggest you order it on a Friday because you will still be chewing it on Monday!
 Well-done rump steak is as tough as a cowboy’s bunions.

 Anyway, enough of this merriment, on with the good stuff.